lifetechguard/ca_on_yubikey/README.md

  * `serial` - should contain number 1001 (if you have only 1 yubikey)
  * `index.txt` - should contain only one entry (if you have 1 yubikey)

-### 2. Now we remove private key and other unnecessary informations and move our CA directory to more persistent location:
+### 2. Now we remove the private key and other unnecessary information and move our CA directory to the more persistent location:

 ```
 rm keys/cakey.pem requests/intermediate_req.pem